Azure/azure-sdk-for-python/sdk/modelsrepository/azure-iot-modelsrepository/README.md

 ### Initializing the ModelsRepositoryClient

 #### Repository Location
-When no repsository location is provided during instantiation, the Azure IoT Models Repository global endpoint (https://devicemodels.azure.com/) is used
+When no repository location is provided during instantiation, the Azure IoT Models Repository global endpoint (https://devicemodels.azure.com/) is used

 ```python
 client = ModelsRepositoryClient()